DenTelezhkin/Ariadne/Guides/SwiftGen-integration.md

             .with(transition)
 ```

-If your application architecture requires more complicated dependency injection, for example for injecting services into your viewModel, please read [Advanced dependency injection guide](Advanced-dependency-injection.md) that contains more complicated example for dependency injection.
+If your application architecture requires more complicated dependency injection, for example injecting services into your viewModel, please read [Advanced dependency injection guide](Advanced-dependency-injection.md) that contains more complicated example for dependency injection.